 - keeping things moving and making sure the assessment finishes on time

 - managing discussions, including any areas of disagreement

-They also have the casting vote if the panel are undecided on what the outcome of an assessment should be.
+They also have the deciding vote if the panel is undecided on what the outcome of an assessment should be.

 What being an assessor involves